pipe/webcam/README.md

 https://www.raspberrypi.org/documentation/installation/installing-images/
-  * ssh into the new device (or plugin a mouse/kbd) (note you may need to add a 'wpa_supplicant.conf' and 'ssh' file in /boot to enable wifi/ssh on first boot) ssh p2@raspberrypi.local (assuming you only have one)
+  * ssh into the new device (or plugin a mouse/kbd) (note you may need to add a 'wpa_supplicant.conf' and 'ssh' file in /boot to enable wifi/ssh on first boot) ssh pi@raspberrypi.local (assuming you only have one)
   * run raspi-config -
-      * expand the filesystem,
+      * rename the device,
       * enable the camera,
       * change the password ,
       * set to login in auto as pi with a graphical user interface,